darienmt/darienmt.github.io/_posts/2016-03-05-advent-of-code-day-05.markdown

 disqus_identifier: advent-of-code-day05
 ---
 # First puzzle
-In this puzzle, we need to count how many words on the input has the following properties:
+In this puzzle, we need to count how many words in the input has the following properties:

 - Contains, at least, three vowels.
 - Contains at least on double letter string (Ex. "xx", "yy").